jbrotsos/jbrotsos/README.md

 ## 👋 Hi, I’m James

-I started my career first as a **network protocol developer**, which I also have my master degree in and then moved to a **kernel developer", building core os functionalities.
+I started my career first as a **network protocol developer**, (which I also have my master degree in) and then moved to a **kernel developer**, building core os functionalities.
 Over time, I became increasingly curious static analyis tools and finding coding flaws while developing.
 That curiosity eventually led me into **application and cloud security**, and today I work at Microsoft as a **Product Manager focused on code security, DevSecOps, and developer experience**.

 ## 🔐 From Code to Security

 My engineering background shapes how I think about product decisions.
-I’ve written enough code (and broken enough builds) to understand how security fits into a developer’s real workflow.
+I’ve written enough bad code (and broken enough builds) to understand how security fits into a developer’s real workflow.
 That perspective helps me build security tools that feel natural for developers rather than bolted-on obstacles.

 Focus areas I care deeply about: